 Managers mean well.
 They often justify their behavior as teaching, supporting, or helping.
 They want to ensure quality.
 The core challenge is not their intention but their capability.
 They haven’t learned to lead or manage (two very learnable things) and are stuck with an employee mindset.

-Are you a gotcha manager?
+Here Is a Test: Are you a gotcha manager?

-Here is a test, what do you see in this sentence:
+What do you see in this sentence:

 I use this in workshops all the time, and most people will point out the spelling flaw in the word “here,” which should be “hear.”
 I put this slide up, and sometimes before I even get to the question, participants will stumble over each other to draw my attention to the misspelling.

 So, the slide goes up, and they are so taken with an error that their brain completely tunes out everything else until they have shown that they can identify the mistake.

 The spelling is wrong (and for clarity, I added the spelling mistake).
 The question is, can you get beyond it to see the value of the sentence?

 The phrase comes from the book Extremely Loud and Incredibly Close by Jonathan Safran Foer.
 It has won prizes and has been discussed on blogs and in literary analyses.

 It is an excellent sentence with a spelling mistake (again, that I added for demonstration).

 Constructive managers will see the mistake but also the bigger picture, the quality of the sentence.
 Gotcha managers can’t get past the flaws.